askfrsltn/skills_profile_dashboard/README.md

     * Summary Page
     * Customisation (input fields and Emailjs)
 7. Organise JavaScript files for the pages
+8. Deploy
-8. Test all the pages and assessment functionality
+9. Test all the pages and assessment functionality
-9. Peer code review feedback
+10. Peer code review feedback
+11. Fix bugs, experiment with various style features.
-10. Fix bugs finalise README
+12. finalise README
-11. Deploy

-#### 4.4 Problems – Solutions
+13. Submit for assessment

-#### 4.5 Features that were not installed
+#### 4.4 Features that were not installed

 ___

 ## 5. Testing